-Regarding the flow forces, most of the force generated by the fluid is due to the steady-state flow force.
-That is related to the variation of the quantity of motion of the fluid as it leaves the valve's chambers.
+Regarding the flow forces, most of the force that the solenoid has to overcome is due the reaction to the steady-state flow force.
+This force is related to the variation of the quantity of motion of the fluid as it leaves the valve's chambers.
 It is normal to the cross section of the vena contracta (the region where the jet area becomes a minimum and therefore the speed of fluid is maximum), which is typically at around 69° from the center axis of the spool if there is no radial clearance between the spool and the sleeve (Merrit, 1967).
 Therefore, this force has a lateral component that pushes the spool against the sleeve or body of the valve, and an axial component that tends to shut the valve closed.
 Commonly the ports of the valve are located symmetrically around the spool, leading the components of the lateral force to compensate each other.
 However, the axial forces are not compensated.